Ng Chee Meng: Military career

 Ng enlisted into the Singapore Armed Forces (SAF) in December 1986 and was a fighter pilot in the Republic of Singapore Air Force (RSAF).
 During his military career, among the appointments he held were: Commanding Officer, 144 Squadron; Commander, Changi Air Base; Deputy Head, Joint Communications and Information Systems Department; Head, Air Plans; Director, Joint Operations; Deputy Chief of Air Force.
 He was also Military Private Secretary to the Minister for Defence from December 1995 to July 1996.

 On 10 December 2009, Ng succeeded his elder brother, Ng Chee Khern, as the Chief of Air Force.
 He was succeeded by Hoo Cher Mou on 25 March 2013, after his appointment as Chief of Defence Force on 27 March 2013.
 He was promoted from the rank of Major-General to Lieutenant-General on 27 June 2013.
 Ng was the second general from the RSAF to be appointed as Chief of Defence Force, after Bey Soo Khiang in 1995.

 Ng chaired the organising committee for the state funeral of Singapore's first Prime Minister, Lee Kuan Yew, from 23 to 29 March 2015.
-He also led the first round of the vigil guard who stood guard during Lee's lying in state in Parliament House from 25 to 28 March.
+He also led the first round of the vigil guard during Lee's lying in state in Parliament House from 25 to 28 March.

 Ng retired from the SAF on 18 August 2015 and was succeeded by Perry Lim as Chief of Defence Force.